Your hours of work and working arrangements

 Pay supplements may be awarded in respect of posts that are affected by recruitment retention difficulties and you can find full details of the rules in the pay supplement scheme.

 A range of alternatives is available as you approach retirement.
 Stopping work entirely and drawing a pension when you retire is not the only option.
 Very often as colleagues move towards retirement they may think that a move to part-time of more flexible working would help with the transition; we will always be keen to listen to proposals.
-For more information about partial retirement, talk to your manager or contact the HR Office on 86500.
+For more information about partial retirement, talk to your manager or contact the People and Culture Office on 86500.

 Your annual holiday leave entitlement is in your Contract.